appylar/rest-sample-sdk-typescript/README.md

 # The Appylar REST API sample app

 This SDK contains a sample integration with the Appylar REST API using TypeScript.
 Before you start the app, add a valid app key from an app registered on your Appylar account in the initialization function.
+Also, make sure to set the correct bundle id for your app in your IDE.

 Please read the full documentation of the SDK on our [website](https://www.appylar.com/).